-Food items or anything that can create an odor should not be left in the refrigerator or cold plate areas.
-Neither should anything that can leak be left in these units because they could potentially damage the units, and this type of damage is not covered under warranty.
+Food items or anything that can create an odor or leak should not be left in the refrigerator or cold plate areas, as they could damage the units.
+This type of damage is not covered under warranty.
 The condenser on the refrigerator should be kept free of dust, dirt and anything that inhibits its proper operation.
 The manufacturer also recommends leaving the door slightly open if it will not be used for an indeterminate period of time.
 This helps prevent unpleasant odors from forming.
 Refrigerator cleaning instructions have been provided by the manufacturer.
 Note that it should always be OFF, and should never be cleaned under flowing water or submerged in any kind of body of water.
 Do not use abrasive cleaning agents.
 If it is necessary to defrost the interior, never remove layers of ice with hard or sharp tools because they can damage the plastic of the vaporizer.
 Allow the unit to air defrost.

 If the refrigerator will not turn ON and cool, check the main circuit breaker box to ensure that the electrical circuit powering the refrigerator has not tripped.
 Re-set as necessary.
 If the system still does not work or continues to trip, see an authorized MasterCraft dealer.

 If the refrigerator stops working during an outing, move any items inside to a cooler.
 The cooling inside the fridge will last for a short time, but items that require cooling to keep from spoilage may not be kept at a proper temperature for long enough.
 Foods or medicines that require cooling but have been in the refrigerator without it operating for a period of time should be discarded without use.

 MasterCraft assumes no responsibility for spoilage resulting from an inoperable refrigerator or failure to follow directions in use of the refrigerator.

-WET BAR
+WET BAI